Rajesh25B/Custom-User-Model/README.md

-# Django Custom User Model with Test Driven Development, Docker and PostgreSQL
+# Django Custom User Model with TDD, Docker and PostgreSQL with Token-based auth.

 **Some kinds of projects may have authentication requirements for which Django's built-in User Model is not always appropriate.
 For instance, on some sites it makes more sense to user an e-mail address as your verification token instead of Username.**